Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 9

 The water is glassy as we motor across the main shipping channel.
 We have no wind so today will be a total motoring day.
 We are making about 5 knots using one engine at 2800 rpm.
 Later the wind drops to under 2 knots and the water is even flatter.

 Michael makes some scones for morning tea.
 He serves them as a Devonshire tea, with strawberry jam and cream and a cup of tea.
-They came out very good.
+They come out very good.

 |Catlypso at Trunk Reef||A photograph from the water showing Catlypso and the coral |